krishnadobhal/Video-Streaming/Readme.md

     - Open http://localhost:3000 with your browser to see the result.

-2. Transcode
+2. Transcode Service
-    - Naviate to frontend
+    - Naviate to Transcode

         ```cd transcode-service```